Cyber and information security risk definitions

 - Failure of a key control could have substantial financial or non-financial impacts for an organisation

-About the cyber and information security risk initiative
+About the cyber and information security risk programme

 Financial firms are increasingly focusing on managing risk in addition to measuring its impact.
 To support them, we are expanding our activities and developing a blend of services that will better meet the changing needs of the operational risk industry.
 As part of this, we are exploring what support we can provide in the management of the most material risk types identified in the Operational Risk Horizon 2019 study.
 We have started with cyber and information security risk (CISR), which was identified as one of the most concerning material risks.

-The CISR initiative combines our established research services and information sharing capabilities with the input of our community of experts.
+The CISR programme combines our established research services and information sharing capabilities with the input of our community of experts.
 We are focusing on three key areas:

 - Information sharing – Helping firms understand their cyber and information security risk exposure, including data sharing, allowing for peer comparison and benchmarking.